PsychLabIO/psychlib/docs/Nodes.md

 ### `Loop(predicate, node)`

 Runs `node` repeatedly while `predicate()` returns true.
 The predicate is evaluated before each iteration (while-style).
-Use with care, an always-true predicate will loop forever.
+Use with care as an always-true predicate will loop forever.

 ```lua
 local attempts = 0